 All this tech doesn't come cheap, and on the whole Android apps tend to be less well adapted for tablets.
 Still, there are plenty of options, so by all means play around and see what's out there.

 The fifth generation 7.9-inch iPad mini launched at the same time as the 2019 iPad Air, replacing the previous four-year-old model, which was getting particularly long in the tooth and falling behind other tablets in the performance stakes.

-The Amazon Fire HD 10 is superb value for money, given that it’s absolutely capable of just about any basic task you might want a tablet for, including viewing and editing photos, and costs small change compared with some other tablets on the market.
+The Amazon Fire HD 10 is superb value for money, given that it’s absolutely capable of just about any basic task you might want a tablet for, including viewing and editing video, and costs small change compared with some other tablets on the market.

+The new version of the FireHD 10 has much better specifications than the smaller Fire HD 8, with more storage and a far better display.
 Out of the box it runs an Amazon-branded variant of Android, which is restricted to apps from Amazon’s store, but a quick poke around the internet will explain how easy it is to root a Fire HD tablet and load apps from the Google Play store as well.

+With an 8.4-inch screen size, Huawei’s neat Android tablet has a bright high resolution display, on which your videos will look great.
 It’s also very competitively priced, one of the cheapest tablets around.
-The downside is the software, it behaves more like a phone than a tablet at times, and there’s some junk supplied by Hauwei that really isn’t worth using, but you can still download your favourite Android apps and work away, with enough performance to cope with most photo editing tools and filters.
+The downside is the software, it behaves more like a phone than a tablet at times, and there’s some junk supplied by Hauwei that really isn’t worth using, but you can still download your favourite Android apps and work away, with enough performance to cope with simple video editing tools,